What is Lung Cancer

 Yes, lung cancer is fatal and the majority of the people die of lung cancer every year around the globe.

 CAN NON-SMOKERS ALSO SUFFER FROM LUNG CANCER?

 Lung cancer death is caused by tobacco mostly (80%).
 Even if it is a small number but it’s true that some people who don’t smoke can also develop lung cancer.

 CAN A LUNG CANCER BE DETECTED FROM X-RAY?

-X-ray can be used to detect cancer, but for a confirmatory diagnosis other investigations are also done .
+The x-ray can be used to detect cancer, but for confirmatory diagnosis, other investigations are also done.

 WHAT IS THE SURVIVAL RATE OF LUNG CANCER

-If diagnosed at an early stage then the survival rate is -5 years If diagnosed in late stage then 5 year survival rate is 4%.
+If diagnosed at an early stage then the survival rate is -5 years If diagnosed in the late stage then the 5-year survival rate is 4%.